We hope your pet never needs insurance.

 So What Are Some Things That Pet Health Insurance Won’t Cover?

 It’s an important question, and we want to make sure that you’re fully informed.
 In fact, we’ve got an entire article answering this very question, which you can check out here.
 But for now, we’ll just mention some of the most common exclusions we’re asked about.
 We won’t reimburse you for grooming or elective procedures like cosmetic surgery (although we definitely hope you can keep your pet clean and beautiful).
-As for dental coverage, we do cover procedures that are needed after an accident.
+As for dental coverage, we do cover procedures that are needed after an accident, or for an unforeseen illness like periodontal disease.
 And while our insurance policy doesn’t cover routine dental cleanings, our wellness plan does.

 So Is Pet Health Insurance Worth It?